 Because we were frustrated with the state of DevOps education, we’ve started to create some courses with lynda.com/LinkedIn Learning to help people get up on core DevOps concepts!
 Check them out:

 - DevOps Foundations (James, Ernest) – a three hour set of videos designed to orient beginners into the whole scope of DevOps.
 Read more about it here!

-- DevOps Foundations: Infrastructure Automation (James, Ernest) – two hours of infrastructure automation concepts, with demos illustrating them in everything from Cloudformation to chef.
+- DevOps Foundations: Infrastructure as Code (James, Ernest) – two hours of infrastructure automation concepts, with demos illustrating them in everything from Cloudformation to chef.